brutusin/json/README.md

 If you are not using maven and need help you can ask [here](https://github.com/brutusin/json/issues).

 ##JsonCodec
 [JsonCodec](src/main/java/org/brutusin/json/spi/JsonCodec.java) is the single entry point to the framework.
 It defines a SPI (service provider interface) that is implemented by pluggable service providers.
-Clients of the service make use of the service but calling:
+Clients of the service make use of it by calling:
 ```java
 JsonCodec.getInstance()
 ```